TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **Scenario 2: **You already made your millions with the Uber for parrots so you decided to invest your money into saving the manatees.
 You designed a tracking app that shows boaters where herds of manatees are sleeping so they don’t run the herds over.
 You are having a hard time getting the boaters to download the app so you decided to start advertising.
 You want to conduct a test to see if a promotion will increase the app’s downloads.

-1. If you pair up piers to give 10% off of a month of docking their boat if the owner download the app, then you will see a 10% increase in downloads over the next three years.
+1. If you pair up piers to give 10 percent off of a month of docking their boat if the owner download the app, then you will see a 10 percent increase in downloads over the next three years.

-2. If you give out 10% coupons to boat rentals for downloading the app, 15% off tack shops and advertise around piers, then you will see an increase of 15% new downloads the next 3 months.
+2. If you give out 10 percent coupons to boat rentals for downloading the app, 15 percent off tack shops and advertise around piers, then you will see an increase of 15% new downloads the next 3 months.

 3. By pairing up with 10 boat rentals to give a coupon of 10% off the boat rentals for downloading the app, you will see a 5% increase of downloads over a 6 month period.